 I’m super stressed; I’m super overwhelmed.

 This is what the Art of Stress-Free Productivity is about.
 It is a philosophy that goes way beyond the Pareto Law and the 20/80 rule.
-Like Illich’s Law who highlights the importance of wellbeing and importance of rest to stay productive, the productivity guru David Allen adopt a similar approach in his beautiful written book “Getting Things Done: The Art of Stress-Free Productivity“.
-A productivity and well-being book full of actionable insights.
+Like Illich’s Law who highlights the importance of wellbeing and the importance of rest to stay productive, the productivity guru David Allen adopt a similar approach in his beautifully written book “Getting Things Done: The Art of Stress-Free Productivity“.
+Productivity and well-being are definitely not incompatible.
+According to Illich’s Law, optimal productivity is reached with an appropriate balance between working time and resting time.
+As a result, it is recommended to not do everything to accomplish more although it may sound counterintuitive.
+This is what this productivity book is about.

 Getting Things Done – The Book